hadronlabs-org/drop-docs/docs/about/droplets.md

 * Coordinate market participants to maximize the economic welfare of the Interchain
 * Measure the value of a participant’s contribution to the protocol’s success

-Phase One of the Droplets Program originally allocated 100,000,000 DROP tokens—the governance token of Drop Protocol—to participants.
+Phase One of the Droplets Program originally allocated 100,000,000 DROP tokens — the governance token of Drop Protocol — to participants.
 Phase Two, now live, adds an additional 50,000,000 DROP tokens.

 This brings the total program allocation to 150,000,000 DROP tokens, distributed as follows: